P-p-H-d/mlib/README.md

 mempool create heavily efficient list.
 However it is only worth the effort in some heavy performance context.
+Using mempool should be therefore avoided except in performance critical code.
 The created mempool has to be explicitly initialized before using any methods of the created list by calling  mempool\_list\_name\_init(variable) and cleared by calling mempool\_list\_name\_clear(variable).